-Fortunately, you’re not out of luck.
-Here are several Android apps that you can use to replace your broken home button.
+In the long run, probably replace your phone, but in the meantime, here are several Android apps that you can use to replace a broken home button.

-Like Home Button, Easy Touch adds an icon that floats on top of your other apps.
-Unlike said app, it comes with far more functionality.
-Whenever you tap the floating icon, you not only have the option to return to the home screen, you can lock the phone, toggle settings, or access favorite apps.
-Another app, Floating Touch, performs many of these same tasks and looks better doing it, but it requires root for certain functions, including returning home.
+Like Home Button, Easy Touch (no longer available) adds an icon that floats on top of your other apps.
+Unlike that app, it comes with far more functionality.
+Whenever you tap the floating icon, you not only have the option to return to the home screen, you can lock the phone, toggle the settings, or access favorite apps.

 Button Savior offers possibly the most comprehensive solution to the whole ordeal, but it does come with a major caveat - some of the functionality requires root.
 Fortunately, returning to the homescreen is not one of those features, and it works out of the box just fine.